ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 ####Throttling Warnings
 Your instances will warn you when their credits are about to drain up, and inform you when throttling is performed.
-They will also perform preemptive actions to lower resources usage.
+They will also perform preemptive actions to lower resource usage.
 ![Throttling Is Coming](images/throttling-001-nearly-exhausted-messages.png "Throttling Is Coming")
 ![Throttling Is Here](images/throttling-002-indexing-paused.png "Throttling Is Here")